aircrack-ng/rtl8188eus/README.md

 # TODO
 * Finish the walkthrough of the base for understanding.
+* Fix a issue where the interface is down on startup
+* Fix the out of bounds reference
 * There is a bug in monitor mode related to Network-Manager.
   This needs priority because it causes interferrence.
 * Add HT (RX) Greenfield capabilities